SoftUni-Internal/interactive-content/EN/01-HTML-Structure/02-Forms.md

 An HTML form is used to collect user input, which is generally sent to a web server for processing and storage.

-It can also be used on the client-side to immediately update the interface in some way (for example by adding another item to a list or show or hide a UI feature).
+It can also be used on the client-side to immediately update the interface in some way (for example by adding another item to a list or to show or hide a UI feature).

 ## HTML `<form>` Tag

 The HTML `<form>` tag defines a form.
 It's a container element like `<main>` and `<section>`.

 The form contains interactive controls for submitting information.
-It takes input from the site visitor and posts it.
+It receives input from the user and posts it.

 [html]
 <p class="codepen" data-height="265" data-theme-id="39135" data-default-tab="html,result" data-user="softuni-inter" data-slug-hash="ZEbRVeG" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="ZEbRVeG">